nielsSkov/masterThesisCode/README.md

 - Check:
   > Tools - Board - Teensy 3.6 (Programming Port)
   > Tools - Port - COM# (Teensy 3.6 (Programming Port))
-  > "Serial.begin(115200)" below agree with baud on terminal
+  > "Serial.begin(115200)" below with baud on terminal
 - Move the cart to the right side of the rail

 OBS: The cart must be at the right side of the rail @ each upload!